estagaman/Benchmarking_Single-Cell-Trajectory-Analysis/README.md

   - stats_{file_ID}.csv: time and memory usage statistics for each dataset
   - pseudotime_{file_ID}.csv: pseudotime assignments for each dataset

+## Calculating Differentially Expressed Genes Across Pseudotime

+For the purpose of continuity between tools, pseudotime results from all tools were tested for differentially expressed genes using the StartVsEndTest() from tradeSeq R package.
+Code is available for this in tradeseq_start_end.R

+Results of each tool must be run individually in tradeSeq, with parameters adjusted

+To run Monocle results:

 ## Generating Benchmarking Results

 The following section is ordered according to the figures in my benchmarking paper results: